Oleg690/Minecraft-Local-Console/v1.1/README.md

 - Can run and operate one or multiple servers
 - Integraded console, with working commands
 - Files folder view with editing or inner file veiw
-- Works everywhere, doesn't need support
+- Works everywhere, doesn't need path support

-## Future optimizations

-- Cool animations and UI/UX design
-- Light/Dark theme mode

 ## Installation